Things canola get better.

 The trail then switched to the other side of the range and revealed widespread grazing lands brimming with boisterous sheep.
 Nature, both endemic and domesticated, was out enjoying the warm sunny day.

-On my final ascent back up the range, a local farmer named Peter pulled over for a chat.
-Coincidentally, he and my father were old acquaintances, and I would, in fact, cross his land on Day 37.
+On my final ascent back up the range, a local farmer named Peter pulled his ute over for a chat.
+Coincidentally, he and my father were old acquaintances, and I would cross his land on Day 37.
 His property contained a hut that, according to Dad, was constructed by my great-great-great-great-grandparents.
-Students from a nearby school were using the facilities over the week, but, I had been invited by Peter and the coordinating teachers to pop my head in on my way past.
+Students from a nearby school were using the facilities over the week, but, I had been invited by Peter, and the coordinating teachers, to pop my head in on my way past.

 I soon arrived at Webb Gap Campsite and began setting up my tent.
-I managed to stamp in two pegs before I noticed my surroundings glimmered orange.
+I managed to stamp in two pegs before I noticed my surroundings were glimmering orange.
 The dynamic sky had begun to match the colour of the days’ golden pastures.
-I quickly clambered onto the bluff and watched the sun disappear behind the battalion of wind turbines patrolling the opposing range.
-An extraordinary setting to complete an invigorating day.
+I abandoned my half-finished shelter and quickly clambered onto the bluff in time to watch the sun disappear behind the battalion of wind turbines patrolling the opposing range—an extraordinary setting to complete an invigorating day.

 All the details.